Customers are the lifeblood of every business.

-Just like the service, Less Annoying CRM’s pricing is also simple and clear.
-There are no account tiers: it’s $10 per user/month, and that’s it.
+Just like the service, Less Annoying CRM’s pricing is also simple and straightforward.
+There are no account tiers: it’s $15 per user/month, and that’s it.

 Small businesses that need a clean, simple CRM should take a look at Less Annoying CRM.

 Nimble has a different focus than the other services on our list.
-It’s optimized for social media communications, but also offers a full-fledged CRM with Google Apps and Office 365 integration.
+It’s optimized for social media communications and offers a full-fledged CRM with Google Apps and Office 365 integration.

-You can set up alerts that find social media mentions of your company, and track conversations you’ve had with customers (potential and existing) on many social media services.
+You can set up alerts that find your company’s social media mentions and track conversations you’ve had with customers (potential and existing) on many social media services.